enxebre/ansible-pragmatic-guide/docs/concepts/README.md

 Ansible provides a mechanisim for overriding variables.

-You [can go deeply](http://docs.ansible.com/ansible/playbooks_variables.html) on this but a useful guideline to begging with is:
+You [can go deeply](http://docs.ansible.com/ansible/playbooks_variables.html) on this but a useful guideline to beging with is:

 cli extra-vars -> host_vars/hostname.yml -> group_vars/group_name.yml -> group_vars/all.yml -> role defaults